Propane and natural gas companies and their insurers routinely rely on Steve to defend them in high-stakes litigation.

 Steve successfully prosecuted an orthopedic brace manufacturer that had purchased approximately $30,000 worth of ultrasonically welded hook and loop straps from a large manufacturer for incorporation into private-label soft orthopedic braces.
 The case was tried to a unanimous verdict in federal court in favor of Steve’s client and Steve's client recovered $600,000, twice the defendant's highest pre-trial offer.

 Steve defended a case in which the plaintiff, a former highway patrol trooper, claimed that he had become permanently disabled with mild brain damage, chronic fatigue, loss of hearing, vision problems, balance difficulties and gastrointestinal disorders after being contaminated with polychlorinated biphenyls (PCBs) and dioxins generated by Steve’s client, a municipality.
 The plaintiff’s non-negotiable mediation pre-trial demand was $5 million.
 Following a two-week trial in which the plaintiffs' counsel asked the jury for a minimum of $14 million in damages for the plaintiffs, the jury deliberated for less than four hours before returning a verdict in favor of Steve’s client.
-The trial judge set the verdict aside on the grounds that it was "against the weight of the evidence," but Steve appealed that ruling and appellate court reinstated the original jury verdict in favor of Steve's client.

 Steve tried a jury trial in Alexandria, Louisiana, in which six people received horrendous burns while staying in a rental cabin.
 The plaintiffs' medical bills were approximately $2.5 million at the start of the trial.
 The plaintiffs' last pretrial demand to Steve's client was for $30 million and gradually escalated to $45 million by the close of the evidence.
 After hearing two weeks of evidence, the jury deliberated for only 48 minutes before returning a verdict in favor of Steve's client on all counts.
 The defense verdict was upheld by the Louisiana Supreme Court.